c0dev0id/shagen.me/content/article_howto/index.md

 I will describe on which System / OS a post is based on.
 If you apply this knowledge to a different environment, I expect you know how to adapt the article accordingly (use different paths, devices names, command arguments etc..).

-## Syntax I use
+## Syntax conventions

-I'm using a consistent syntax in my articles:
+I'm some relatively common conventions in my articles to avoid repetitive explanations.

 For terminal commands:
 ```